-To form an LLC in Texas, you have to file a document called the Certificate of Formation with the Texas Secretary of State.
+To start an LLC in Texas, you have to file a document called the Certificate of Formation with the Texas Secretary of State.
 The filing fee is $300.

 But that’s just the filing fee for the Certificate of Formation.
-There are a few other costs you have to consider when forming an LLC in Texas.
+There are a few other types of Texas LLC cost you have to consider when forming an LLC in Texas.

 The table below shows all the fees for forming an LLC in Texas.

 |Certificate of Formation||$300|

 ($0 for Veterans)

 |Operating Agreement||$0 (free on our site)|

 |EIN Number||$0 (free on IRS site)|